managination/afrr/readme-ew.md

 The system has no admin key or human governance.
 Once deployed, it is fully automated, decentralized and no user holds any special privileges in or control over the system.

 The three main contracts - `BorrowerOperations.sol`, `TroveManager.sol` and `StabilityPool.sol` - hold the user-facing public functions, and contain most of the internal system logic.
-Together they control Trove state updates and movements of Ether and EEUR tokens around the system.
+TogEWT they control Trove state updates and movements of EWT and EEUR tokens around the system.

 ### Core Smart Contracts

 `BorrowerOperations.sol` - contains the basic operations by which borrowers interact with their Trove: Trove creation, EWT top-up / withdrawal, stablecoin issuance and repayment.
 It also sends issuance fees to the `AFRRStaking` contract.
 BorrowerOperations functions call in to TroveManager, telling it to update Trove state, where necessary.
-BorrowerOperations functions also call in to the various Pools, telling them to move Ether/Tokens between Pools or between Pool <> user, where necessary.
+BorrowerOperations functions also call in to the various Pools, telling them to move EWT/Tokens between Pools or between Pool <> user, where necessary.

 `TroveManager.sol` - contains functionality for liquidations and redemptions.
 It sends redemption fees to the `AFRRStaking` contract.
 Also contains the state of each Trove - i.e. a record of the Trove’s collateral and debt.
-TroveManager does not hold value (i.e. Ether / other tokens).
-TroveManager functions call in to the various Pools to tell them to move Ether/tokens between Pools, where necessary.
+TroveManager does not hold value (i.e. EWT / other tokens).
+TroveManager functions call in to the various Pools to tell them to move EWT/tokens between Pools, where necessary.

 `LiquityBase.sol` - Both TroveManager and BorrowerOperations inherit from the parent contract LiquityBase, which contains global constants and some common functions.